Pilot Projects RFA 2026

 Personnel Requirements

 Pilot Projects can be led either by an independent investigator or by a clinician fellow working with a research mentor.
 We define clinicians broadly as individuals involved in the treatment, care, or diagnosis of patients.
 This category includes physicians, therapists, nurses, clinical pharmacists, and speech pathologists, among others.
-All PIs and co-Is of Health Research Core projects must hold either a faculty appointment or equivalent position or a doctorate at one of the participating TRANSCEND institutions when the award begins.
-Any qualified clinician or non-clinician wishing to compete for these awards will be encouraged to work with the Administration Core to apply for an adjunct appointment at the relevant institution.
+All PIs and co-Is of Health Research Core projects must hold either a paid faculty appointment or equivalent position or a doctorate at one of the participating TRANSCEND institutions when the award begins.
+Per NIGMS guidelines, collaborators at foreign sites are not allowed on TRANSCEND grants.
+Collaborations with investigators at a foreign site anticipated to result in co-authorship constitute a foreign component.

 Budget and Proposal Approval Requirements